mayuri0192/mayuri0192.github.io/_posts/2023-08-24-Unveiling_Two-Class_Classification_Algorithms - Copy.md

 ### Linearity:
 Imagine you're plotting the features of a transaction against the likelihood of it being fraudulent.
 If a straight line can be drawn through the scatter plot that accurately separates the fraudulent transactions from the legitimate ones, we have a linear relationship.
 This suggests that as the values of certain features change, the probability of fraud also changes proportionally.
-Lots of machine learning algorithms make use of linearity.
-In Azure Machine Learning designer, they include:
+Lots of machine learning algorithms make use of linearity, they include:

 1. Logistic Regression: This algorithm assumes a linear relationship between the input features and the log-odds of the target variable.
 If the data exhibits linear separability, logistic regression can draw a boundary that effectively distinguishes between the two classes, allowing for accurate classification of fraudulent and legitimate transactions.

 2. Linear Support Vector Machines (SVM): Similar to logistic regression, linear SVMs rely on the existence of linearly separable data.
 They seek a straight-line boundary that maximizes the margin between the two classes.
 If the fraud patterns are linear, SVM can efficiently detect anomalies.
-For Data with a nonlinear trend: Using a logistic regression or SVM methods would generate much larger errors than necessary.

 [<img align="center" src="/assets/linear.PNG" width="600"/>](/assets/linear.PNG)